ivoras/daisy/README.md

 ## Intended uses

-Some possible use cases I've thought of for blockchains where everyone can download and verify the data, but only a few parties can publish:
+Some possible use cases I've thought of for blockchains where everyone can download and verify the data, but only a few parties can publish (which is the model Daisy implements):

 * Distributing academic articles: create a new blockchain for academic institutions (and Arxiv and such) and allow them to push blocks with articles into the blockchain.
 * Distributing municipal and governmental records: each institution / agency could be allowed to publish blocks with records and documents into the blockchain.